 Free Over-the-Phone Interpreter (OPI) Service.
 The IRS is committed to serving taxpayers with limited-English proficiency (LEP) by offering OPI services.
-The OPI Service is a federally funded program and is available at Taxpayer Assistance Centers (TACs), most IRS offices, and every VITA/TCE tax return site.
+The OPI Service is a federally funded program and is available at Taxpayer Assistance Centers (TACs), most IRS offices, and every Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) tax return site.
 The OPI Service is accessible in more than 350 languages.